ARZF/NFT-marketplace/README.md

 Set `USE_MOCK_EVENTS=false` plus a real RPC URL & contract address to turn on-chain reads on.

+## Deploying to Railway

+1. Install the [Railway CLI](https://docs.railway.app/develop/cli/installation) and run `railway login`.
+2. From the project root run `railway init` (first time) and connect the repo to a Railway service.
+3. Deploy with `railway up`.
+Railway will detect the `Dockerfile`, build the image, and launch `uvicorn main:app --host 0.0.0.0 --port $PORT`.
+4. Inside the Railway dashboard, set the environment variables from the table above (plus anything contract-specific).

+Troubleshooting tips:

+- If you see `ModuleNotFoundError: No module named 'encodings'`, double-check that the Docker builder is selected.
+That error shows up when Railway tries to boot a partial Python runtime instead of the container defined here.
+- Use `railway logs` to tail output.
+The FastAPI server binds to the injected `PORT`.

 ## Deploying to Vercel

 1. Install the Vercel CLI and run `vercel login`.